turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 ##### Column-Level Security: Calculated columns

-When a calculated column included a secured column, access to data may be given unintentionally, so both should be secured.
+When a calculated column includes a secured column, access to data may be given unintentionally, so both should be secured.

 Similarly, composite columns inherit data from multiple columns, to secure this we would need to secure all columns that belong to it.

-###### Column-Level Security: Masking Rules
+##### Column-Level Security: Masking Rules

 Masking rules can be used to hide sensitive information, we can created masking rules in a solution.
-We use a regexp to define the masking rule and a character to be used for the masking.
+We use a regex to define the masking rule and a character to be used for the masking.

 When a column is enabled for column security we can add a masking rule to be